We need to make sure you know how to start a cold email.

 If you want some examples of good email subject lines, here are 40+ subject lines you can start using right away.

-Step 3: Ace your email greeting
+Step 3 for starting a cold email: Ace your email greeting

 Most people overlook how important email greetings are.